MeveraStudios/Documentation/docs/Imperat/Supported-Platforms.md

     </ul>

     :::tip[Brigadier Integration]
-    You can integrate Imperat with Mojang's Brigadier for enhanced command features (like suggestions and argument types) on compatible servers (Paper 1.13+).
+    You can integrate Imperat with Mojang's Brigadier for enhanced command features (like suggestions and argument types) on compatible servers (Minecraft 1.13+).
     Call this **after** initializing Imperat but **before** registering any commands:
     ```java
     imperat.applyBrigadier();
     ```